Hyundai Hope On Wheels To Host Virtual 'Celebration Of Hope Awards' On Saturday, September 19 At 4 P.M. EDT

 Experience the interactive Multichannel News Release here: https://www.multivu.com/players/English/8657351-hyundai-hope-on-wheels-virtual-celebration-of-hope-awards/

 The event will be hosted by Dr. Jennifer Caudle, a board-certified family medicine physician and on-air health expert.
-Special guest appearances to include Cedrick the Entertainer, Mario Lopez, Kym Whitley, Trevor Stines, Phillipa Soo, Eddie George, Faithe C. Herman, Jamie Chung, Amanda Salas, and musical performances by Lisa Dawn Miller, Aubrey Peeples and Rachel Platten.
+Special guest appearances to include Kevin Hart, Cedric the Entertainer, Mario Lopez, Kym Whitley, Trevor Stines, Phillipa Soo, Eddie George, Faithe C. Herman, Jamie Chung, Amanda Salas, and musical performances by Lisa Dawn Miller, Aubrey Peeples and Rachel Platten.
 We will also be joined by WWE's Stefanie McMahon and WWE superstars Kevin Owens and Sasha Banks.

 |